 Our Church’s firm commitment to social justice is long-standing, ingrained and widespread.

-As a key part of this, Insights is highlighting the work of the Social Justice Forum within the Uniting Church in Australia, Synod of NSW and the ACT.
-In the first of five articles, we give you the lowdown on the Forum, as well as what it is campaigning for.
+Insights is highlighting the work of the Social Justice Forum within the Uniting Church in Australia, Synod of NSW and the ACT.
+In the third of five articles, we let you know about how “table talk” can help those struggling with one of the major costs of living.

 The Church and its service arms have a long history of working with housing and homelessness.
 Advocating for people experiencing homelessness and housing stress, and providing services for people in those situations.
 The role of the Social Justice Forum is to find ways to advocate, in a broader setting, for an increase in affordable housing.

 “We’ve embarked on an initiative with Sydney Alliance to host 130 Table Talks across the breadth of the Synod, which kicks off in 2015,” says Jon O’Brien.
 “The Table Talks provide an opportunity for people to come together and have a focused conversation around housing and homelessness.

 “We want to understand the issues around housing affordability and then work out how we, as a Church, best respond to the issues.
 To work out what we can do, at a local level, to increase the availability of housing; to come up with creative ways to approach the issue; and to explore innovative funding models to stimulate the provision of affordable housing.”

 As well as “ideation”, the team hopes participants will take time to reflect upon the theological underpinnings of the Church’s concern about housing and homelessness.